tom-seddon/beeblink/docs/fs.md

 If another ROM is stealing a command, you can also access it by spelling it out in full with a `BLFS_` prefix, e.g., `*BLFS_FILES`.

+It's usual for BBC DFSs to make `*DUMP`, `*TYPE*` and `*LIST` available in all filing systems, but the BLFS versions of these commands are handled on the server, and so are only available when the BLFS is selected.

-Commands marked *B/B+* only get used on model B or B+ - on the Master, the built-in OS command of the same name is used instead.
-This shouldn't make a difference.
+(Commands marked *B/B+* only get used on model B or B+ - on the Master, the built-in OS command of the same name is used instead.
+This isn't supposed to make a meaningful difference, but it's possible the output could be slightly different.)

 ### `ACCESS <afsp> (<mode>)`